robot hand

 • quickly find answers to informational queries.

-Read more about the six ways generative search is reshaping how we search and the top websites LLMs tend to reference and cite in their responses.
+Read more about the six ways generative search is reshaping how we search and Profound's list of the top websites LLMs tend to reference and cite in their responses.

 GEO strategies we use

-To get your business showing up in generative engines and to help your brand stay visible in this new search landscape, here are some of the strategies we focus on at Luminary:
+To help your business appear in generative engines and stay visible in this new search landscape, here are some of the strategies we focus on at Luminary:

 Dynamic content rendering